 What is Natasha’s Law?

-From the 1st October 2021, all food businesses in England, Wales and Northern Ireland will be required to provide full ingredient lists and allergen information for pre-packaged foods sold on-site.
+From the 1st October 2021, all food businesses in England, Wales and Northern Ireland have been legally required to provide full ingredient lists and allergen information for pre-packaged foods sold on-site.

 Following this awful event, Natasha’s parents (backed by a wave of public support) lobbied the government to introduce clear allergen protocols and protect other food allergen suffers in the future.